niharikashetty26/Python/Day-32/details.md

 All public modules, functions, classes, and methods should have docstrings.
 Docstrings should describe the method's effect as a command ("Do this", "Return that"), not as a description; e.g. don't say, "Returns the pathname ...".
 Naming Conventions

 Variable Names:
 Use snake_case for variable names.
 Avoid using names that are too short or not descriptive.
 Function Names:

 Function names should be lowercase, with words separated by underscores as necessary to improve readability.
-Class Names:

 Class names should normally use the CapWords convention.
-Constants:

 Constants should be written in all capital letters with underscores separating words.
 Programming Recommendations

 Comparisons:
 Use is and is not for comparing to None.
 Use == and != for comparing values.

 Boolean Values:
 Use the fact that empty sequences are false in boolean contexts.
-E.g., if not x: rather than if x == []:
+E.g., if not x: rather than if x == []

 Exceptions:
 Use specific exceptions whenever possible, rather than a bare except: clause.